 Mr. Jacob Gray, former State Hazard Mitigation Officer (SHMO), has over 17 plus years of experience in the areas of mitigation planning project management, mitigation grants management, risk identification, and vulnerability assessments in Homeland Security and Emergency Management fields.
-Jacob currently serves as the Deputy Director of Mitigation for Tidal Basin Government Consulting.
+Jacob currently serves as the Senior Director of Mitigation for Tidal Basin Government Consulting.

 Prior to his Tidal Basin tenure Mr. Gray served as the SHMO for the State of Kansas, where he developed a comprehensive mitigation grant program and a mitigation planning program ensuring most of the population in Kansas was covered under planning requirements, at no expense to the local jurisdictions.
 He spearheaded three state multi-jurisdictional mitigation plan updates, the most recent being approved in November 2018.
 His leadership, forward thinking, and experience in mitigation planning ensured the state and all locals jurisdictions met deadlines accomplish future mitigation plans and meet all grant deadlines.